Kac-Rice inspired approach to non-Hermitian random matrices: Appendices

 Combining all factors, employing the Schur determinant formula Eq.(\ref{Schur}) and using $\delta(cx)=|c|^{-1}\delta(x)$ for real $c\ne 0$ and real $x$ one arrives at the factor $\delta\left(|\det{B}|^2\right)$, thus proving Eq.(\ref{main_integral_identity_variant}) for $N$, hence for any positive integer.

 It remains to show that the conclusion remains valid if $B_{11}=0$.
-According to our assumption $\det{B}\ne 0$ at least one element in the first row must be nonzero, let it be $B_{1k}$ with some $2\le k\le N$.
+Note that in the derivation one may assume that $\det{B}\ne 0$ (otherwise the right-hand side of the identity is not well-defined), hence at least one element in the first row of the matrix must be nonzero.
+Let this nonzero entry be $B_{1k}$ with some $2\le k\le N$.
 Now take the identity matrix ${\bf 1}_N$, interchange the first and the $k_{th}$ column and call the resulting unitary matrix $P_k$.
-Make in Eq.(\ref{main_integral_identity_variant}) the change of variabals ${\bf v}=P_k\tilde{{\bf v}}$.
+Make in Eq.(\ref{main_integral_identity_variant}) the change of variables ${\bf v}=P_k\tilde{{\bf v}}$.
 Using invariance of the Haar's measure we see that the change is equivalent to simply changing $B\to \tilde{B}=BP_k$ in Eq.(\ref{main_integral_identity_variant}).
-As the matrix $\tilde{B}$ has now the entry $\tilde{B}_{11}=B_{1k}\ne 0$ we conclude that the result of integration yields the factor $\delta\left(|\det{\tilde{B}}|^2\right)=\delta\left(|\det{B}|^2\right)$ proving the required statement. \end{proof} \begin{remark} For matrices $B$ with real entries the same method yields a similar identity:
+As the matrix $\tilde{B}$ has now the entry $\tilde{B}_{11}=B_{1k}\ne 0$ we conclude that the result of integration yields the factor $\delta\left(|\det{\tilde{B}}|^2\right)=\delta\left(|\det{B}|^2\right)$ proving the required statement.